dimitri-nicolo/calico/maintenance/performance/ebpf/enabling-ebpf.md

 - eBPF mode does not support SCTP, either for policy or services.
 - eBPF mode requires that node  [IP autodetection]({{site.baseurl}}/networking/ip-autodetection) is enabled even in environments where {{site.prodname}} CNI and BGP are not in use.
 In eBPF mode, the node IP is used to originate VXLAN packets when forwarding traffic from external sources to services.
 - eBPF mode does not support the "Log" action in policy rules.
 This limitation also applies to the Drop Action Override feature: `LOGandDROP` and `LOGandACCEPT` are interpreted as `DROP` and `ACCEPT`, respectively.
+- eBPF mode does not support Egress Gateways.

 ### Features